wombleton/gitlaw-nz/acts/I/Insolvency Act 2006.md

     *   (b) omits, or authorises the omission of, any matter from a claim under [section 247(1)][319] knowing that the omission makes the claim false or misleading.

-    (2) A person who commits an offence under this section is liable on conviction on indictment to imprisonment for a term not exceeding 5 years or to a fine not exceeding $200,000 or both.
+    (2) A person who commits an offence under this section is liable on conviction to imprisonment for a term not exceeding 5 years or to a fine not exceeding $200,000 or both.

-    Compare: 1993 No 105 [s 305(11)][696]
+    Compare: 1993 No 105 [s 305(11)][698]

+    Section 248(2): amended, on 1 July 2013, by [section 413][658] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 249 Assignee's powers when secured creditor values property subject to charge and proves for balance